 * Yum shares fall on shrinkage of sales in China

 * Monsanto stock jumps after strong earnings, raised outlook

 * GameStop shares slide after sales data, guidance

-NEW YORK, Jan 8 (Reuters) - U.S. stocks declined on Tuesday as the market continued its retreat from last week's rally on the "fiscal cliff" deal in Congress as investors awaited the start of the earnings season with muted expectations.
+NEW YORK, Jan 8 U.S. stocks fell on Tuesday as the market consolidated from last week's rally on the "fiscal cliff" deal in Congress and investors awaited the start of the earnings season with lowered expectations.